Does Deleting Browser History and Cache Really Delete Traces of My Webmail?

 Now, I don’t want to make it seem easy.
 You can’t just flip a switch and recover these files.

-What happens when you delete mail depends then on exactly how that particular database software works.
-For example, Outlook’s PST actually behaves a lot like files on a disk.
-Emails aren’t actually overwritten; they’re only marked as deleted.
-Other email programs use files on a disk more directly and once again, the files are deleted, but to Windows that means they’re only marked as deleted and not actually overwritten.
-Other email programs may do other things.
+For example, Outlook’s PST format behaves a lot like files on a disk.
+Emails aren’t actually overwritten; they’re only marked as deleted until you “compact” the PST file or the space is reused by subsequent email.
+Other email programs use files on a disk more directly.
+Once again, the files are deleted, but to Windows, that just means they’re marked as deleted, not actually overwritten.
+Other email programs may work differently.

 Really deleting things